Slashdot

 Also the vulnerability in Linux only applies to Intel x86 and amd64 architectures, and it has been proven n

+Slashdot editors: this link should have been in the summary.
+It's the relevant one to technical users interested in what the attack actually is.

-requires local access (Score:2)
+requires local access (Score:3)

 This exploit still requires local access to a machine, so it's not as bad as people claim.
 Unless you're giving random people shell access to your server.